2-tunaroll/CaveX_Summer_2025/arachnida_ws/README.md

 #include "arachnida/Obstacle.h"
 #include "arachnida/ObstacleList.h"
 ```
-It is possible that vscode will give an error saying these files cannot be found.
+It is possible an error saying these files cannot be found will occur.
 To fix this, try calling catkin_make and sourcing the devel/setup.bash file.
 These files are created when catkin_make is called and are within the devel directory.
 They are based upon the format of the ".msg" files in the msg folder.

 ### Arachnida Workspace File Structure